HaiderZaidiDev/Discord-Pin-Archiver-Bot/README.md

   - A hyper-link to jump to the chat location of the message.
 - Allows channels to exceed the maximum pin limit (50), by deleting the oldest pinned message once the maximum has been reached.
 - Creates an archive channel named 'pin-archive' upon joining the server if one hasn't been found upon pinning a message or when the bot joins the server.
-- Pins (and archives) a message if it receives 7 '📌' reactions.
+- Pins (and archives) a message if it receives 7 (by default) '📌' reactions.
 - When pinning a message in an private channel, the user will be given the option to pin the message but not archive it.
 - Fetch the last pinned message in the current channel (+lastpin).
 - Archive any message, regardless of whether it was pinned, via the message id (e.g +archive 615697286105923639).